nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 ## Shared Libraries aren't supported within the SharePoint Framework - wait, what???

-Once you've spent a few months within the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) you'll no doubt become familiar with what I have; **there's no _supported_ way to share your code between multiple projects**.
+Once you've spent a few months within the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) you'll no doubt become familiar with what I have; **there's no _supported_ way to share your code between multiple projects** (yet).

 You'll have:
 * Multiple projects.